 Public law 104-193, of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 and Miss.
 Code Ann.
-43-19-48 require the Department of Human Services-Child Support Division to enter into agreements with financial institutions doing business in the state.
+43-19-48 require the Mississippi Department of Human Services, Division of Child Support Enforcement to enter into agreements with financial institutions doing business in the state.
 The law requires a quarterly data match system to encumber and/or surrender assets held by financial institutions on behalf of any noncustodial parent subject to a child support lien.
 The financial institutions must provide the name, record address, social security number or taxpayer identification number, and other identifying information for each match.